MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/mac-privacy-preferences.md

 These new preference settings are CFPreferences API compatible and can be set using the `defaults` command in Terminal, or enforced through a Configuration Profile or Mobile Device Management (MDM) server.
 When the preferences are enforced, the user cannot change the values, and any in-app controls will appear disabled.

+> [!NOTE]
+> You can also use the Office cloud policy service and these 5 policy settings:
+> - Configure the level of client software diagnostic data sent by Office to Microsoft
+> - Allow the use of connected experiences in Office that analyze content
+> - Allow the use of connected experiences in Office that download online content
+> - Allow the use of additional optional connected experiences in Office
+> - Allow the use of connected experiences in Office
+>
+> For more information on using the Office cloud policy service, see [Overview of the Office cloud policy service](../overview-office-cloud-policy-service.md).

 ## Preference setting for diagnostic data

 Diagnostic data is used to keep Office secure and up-to-date, detect, diagnose and remediate problems, and also make product improvements.
 For more information, see [Diagnostic data sent from Microsoft 365 Apps for enterprise to Microsoft](overview-privacy-controls.md#diagnostic-data-sent-from-microsoft-365-apps-for-enterprise-to-microsoft).